Vietnam.vn - Nền tảng quảng bá Việt Nam

 Một vòng món Việt ở Đức- Ảnh 10.

-Beef noodle soup and pho at An restaurant, Frankfurt, are praised by many diners as delicious.
+The beef noodle soup and pho at An restaurant in Frankfurt are highly praised by many diners.

 PHOTO: NTT

-In Germany, the food you can find everywhere is Turkish kebak (and doner).
-But pho, bun bo, banh mi… are also present everywhere, in Vietnamese restaurants and also in restaurants with Thai, Japanese, or Asian signs but owned by Vietnamese people.
-During the trip, I ate pho and bun bo many times, but the dish that surprised me the most was eel porridge and vermicelli sold at a Vietnamese restaurant in Berlin.
-Holding a bowl of eel porridge with steaming aroma, I felt like I was in Vietnam…
+In Germany, you can find Turkish kebak (and doner kebab) everywhere.
+But pho, bun bo (beef noodle soup), banh mi (Vietnamese sandwiches) are also ubiquitous, found in Vietnamese restaurants and even those with Thai, Japanese, or Asian signs but owned by Vietnamese people.
+Throughout my trip, I ate pho and bun bo many times, but the dish that surprised me the most was the eel porridge and vermicelli soup sold at a Vietnamese restaurant in Berlin.
+Holding a steaming bowl of eel porridge, the aroma filled the air, and it felt like I was back in Vietnam…

 Một vòng món Việt ở Đức- Ảnh 11.